-If you find yourself in the bunker or the deep rough just off the green, the AVX still provides enough spin to dampen the bounce once the shot hits the carpet.
+If you find yourself in the bunker or the deep rough just off the green, the Titleist AVX Golf Ball still provide enough spin to dampen the bounce once the shot hits the carpet.

 When putting, you will also find the AVX provides a true roll with reduced skidding.
 Also, the alignment arrow on the side of the ball makes it easy to line up the ball along the target line.

 5. Better Stopping Power on Entry Shots into the Green